allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 In order to save time and resources I've made some speculative choices regarding what I should test during optimization.
 In addition, I’ve decided not to test all the possible combinations of machine families, disk types and configuration options to save time.
-I will try to stick with the most promising choices and omit testing not well-promising configurations.
+I will try to stick with the most promising choices and omit testing unpromising configurations.

 ## Hypothesis testing: physical resources are underutilized